lullaby6/export-data.js/README.md

 # export-data.js

-Download/export and print of data in various formats, such as JSON, CSV, XLSX (Excel), PDF and images (using canvas).
+Download/export and print data in various formats, such as JSON, CSV, XLSX (Excel), PDF and images (using canvas).

 ## Installation